Chapel House Estate

-Before 2005, Chapel House estate had a large middle school named Chapel House Middle School which catered for about 500 children in the area and beyond.
-However, this closed in 2005 when the outer west of Newcastle switched to two tier education.
+Before 2005, Chapel House estate had a middle school, Chapel House Middle School, which catered for about 500 children in the area and beyond.
+However, this closed in 2005 when the outer west of Newcastle switched to two-tier education.
 Similarly, Knoplaw Primary School and Milecastle Primary School (also within Chapel House) used to be first schools.

 Chapel House Middle School's land has been built on and now houses Knoplaw Primary School.
-A silverspade event was held on 7 July 2009.
+A groundbreaking event was held on 7 July 2009.

-Thomas Bewick School and Walbottle Campus Lower School are no-longer situated there.
+Thomas Bewick School and Walbottle Campus Lower School are no longer situated there.

 A campaign by local residents in 2011 led to the protection of Chadderton Field from planned development.
 It thus became only the second village green to be registered in the city, under the Commons Act, 2006.

-Chapel House has a range of buses, (Service Number 40,63,72 and 38A) which enables people to get to the city centre within 35 minutes.
-There are 5 bus stops in the area as well as 3 bus routes each headed to the city centre.
-All services are provided by Stagecoach In Newcastle & all designated routes for low floor kneeling buses.
+Chapel House has a range of buses, (Service Number 40, 11, 72 and 38A) which enable people to get to Newcastle City Centre within 35 minutes.
+There are five bus stops in the area as well as three bus routes, all going to the city centre (and then beyond to places such as Wallsend, North Kenton and High Heaton) All services are provided by Stagecoach in Newcastle.

-There are, however, local shops as well as 2 churches, 2 doctor's practices and a dentist.
+There are local shops, two churches, two GP surgeries and a dentist.